Monday night, I attended the Great Streets Open House to familiarize myself with the proposed makeover of Reseda Blvd in Northridge.

 Shortly after the official start time, Englander took control by kidnapping a chair, using it as the room’s smallest stage, to give the best(and only) speech of the night.

 He hailed how this project would be the first of the Great Streets rollout to be completed.
-He mentioned that the makeover doesn’t just help cyclists, but also calms traffic to also protect the many drivers and pedestrians that share the IMG_20150323_180757space as well.
+He mentioned that the makeover doesn’t just help cyclists, but also calms traffic to also protect the many drivers and pedestrians that share the space as well.

 While the project eliminates 62 parking spaces, the team pointed out that there are already three thousand spots just off the street, making it only a 1.9% reduction in parking.